thomas-roth/Florence-2-large/README.md

 ## How to Get Started with the Model

 Use the code below to get started with the model.
+All models are trained with float16.

 ```python
 import requests